Frequently Asked Questions

 What forms of payments are accepted?

 Cash, Visa, MC & Discover.
-Sorry, we no longer except checks.
+Sorry, we no longer accept checks.

 Are the horse registration papers available the day of the sale?